-While both systems proved to be reliable, Deco does a few things differently.
+Both systems proved to be reliable, but Deco does a few things differently.

 Deco lets you manually prioritize certain devices with QoS.
 For instance, if you want to download a movie on your iPad, just give it more network resources.

 You can give content categories prioritization on your network too.
 Deco has four main categories of content: gaming, streaming, surfing, and chatting.
 While it’s nice to have more control, most consumer-level shoppers will appreciate Eero’s approach of managing everything automatically.

 There’s a network optimization button in the app, but shouldn’t my network automatically optimize itself?
 When it says your network is congested, just tap the optimize button and after 20 seconds, the screen changes your network status to “perfect.”
 It’s not clear what happens after hitting this button or why I should have to do it.

 TP-Link routers have shown vulnerabilities in the past that you should keep an eye on.
 And Deco has abandoned older products in the past.
 It’s unclear if Deco X20 will get firmware updates a year from now, while the original Eero is more than five years old and still receives updates today.
 If there’s a new bug or exploit, updates will be necessary.

 Design: Eero 6